Thesis I

 Right now this is one person and an AI, working alone, trying to bend the trajectory.

-I started this because I saw what these tools could actually do—and the gap between that reality and what most people believe about AI was staggering.
+We started this because we saw what these tools could actually do—and the gap between that reality and what most people believe about AI was staggering.
 The public narrative is six-fingered images, job displacement, and existential dread.
 Almost everything people hear is negative.
 Meanwhile, the tools themselves are almost entirely in the hands of companies using them to optimize for profit.
 That is the gap.
 Not that the technology is inherently dangerous—though it certainly has the potential to be—but that its most transformative potential is invisible to the people who would use it most beautifully.

 Because when these tools land in the hands of someone who doesn't have to monetize what they make—a person who cares about regenerative soil, or community health, or the migration patterns of monarchs—the things they create are extraordinary.
 Knowledge that no company would ever fund because it isn't profitable suddenly exists, and it connects to other knowledge that no one expected it to touch.
 That is the future worth building: not another platform, but a demonstration that these tools are accessible, creative, connective, and capable of weaving something together that the profit motive alone would never produce.